dl5dla/FT-817-TouchDisplay/README.md

 I used PlatformIO instead of Arduino IDE, but the last one should work as well after manual import of the libraries.<br><br>
 Used libraries:<br>

-PlatformIO should load the next three libraries automatically.
+PlatformIO should load the following three libraries automatically.
 Using Arduino IDE instead might need manually loading these libraries: https://github.com/PaulStoffregen/XPT2046_Touchscreen<br>
 https://github.com/bblanchon/ArduinoJson<br>
 https://github.com/plapointe6/EspMQTTClient<br>